SonicDMG/openrag-langflow-app/README.md

-# OpenRAG Langflow Application
+# OpenRAG Application

-A monorepo containing both a Python CLI chat interface and a Next.js TypeScript web application for interacting with Langflow flows using the OpenAI Responses API.
+A monorepo containing both a Python CLI chat interface and a Next.js TypeScript web application for interacting with OpenRAG using the OpenRAG Python SDK.

 ## Project Structure